🇨🇭

 Alpine restaurants and villages

-Outside the main centres, traditional alpine Beizli and Gasthäuser have minimal plant-based options.
-Rösti with butter and cheese-based dishes dominate, and there is little accommodation for plant-based requests.
-Outside the main centres: assume supermarket first, restaurant second.
-Mountain huts (Bergrestaurants) are the hardest environment — carry food from a Coop or Migros before departing.
+Outside the main centres, traditional alpine Beizli and Gasthauser have minimal plant-based options.
+Rosti with butter and cheese-based dishes dominate, with very little willingness to adapt for plant-based diets.
+Assume supermarket first, restaurant second.
+Mountain huts (Bergrestaurants) are the hardest environment: carry food from a Coop or Migros before departing.

 🍽️